wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I offer an upgrade to my customers after checkout? =

 Yes.
-Just set the Target and Offer Product and Enable Smart Offer Upgrade Feature in Funnel settings.
+Just set the Target and Offer Product and Enable Smart Offer Upgrade Feature in Funnel builder settings.
 As soon as the customer accepts the offer, the target product will be replaced by the offer product.

 = What is the difference between Exclusive Offer and Smart Skip If Already Purchased? =